pommi/breath/Readme.md

 Route specific domain names to be selectively redirected to openvpn gateway.

-## How it works

-**breath** uses list of configured domain names, resolves them and pushes routes for these IP addresses to be redirected via OpenVPN gateway (`tun0`).
+**breath** takes list of domain names as config, resolves them and pushes routes for these IP addresses to be redirected via OpenVPN gateway (`tun0`).

-It was developed to keep routes up to date with changes in DNS and tested to work flawlessly with **openvpn** client mode.
+It was developed to keep routes up to date with changes in DNS and is tested to work flawlessly with **openvpn** client mode.

+### Development status

+Ready to use

 ### OS Support